InfOmics/PLB2020/README.md

 - exercises

 ### News
 !!!
-Deadline to upload your solutions to Bioconductor Q&A - 1: December 17th 2020 9am (CET) !!!
+Deadline to upload your solutions to Bioconductor Q&A - 2: January 7th 2021 9am (CET) !!!

 !!!
-Deadline to upload your solutions to Bioconductor exercises (IRanges, GenomicRanges, BioStrings, Annotation): December 17th 2020 9am (CET) !!!

-!!!
-On December 18th 2020 will be held the Q&A on Bioconductor - Annotation !!!
+During Christmas holidays will be uploaded Bioconductor Q&A - 3 !!!

 ## Course contents
 The following contents are available in ```lectures_materials_and_slides``` directory: